Matei207/game/CONTRIBUTING.md

 ## Opening a Pull Request

-**SNAKE-O-DOME** follows the standard [GitHub Pull Request Process](https://help.github.com/en/articles/about-pull-requests) with pre-defined pull request templates.
+**SNAKE-O-DOME** follows the standard [GitHub Pull Request Process](https://help.github.com/en/articles/about-pull-requests) (also known as a PR) with pre-defined pull request templates.